Ngwaru/CXR/README.md

 **Getting Started** : For a quick start if you have docker running you can
-- docker run -p 8501:8501 ngwaru/cxr:0.1.7 (on command line)
+- docker run -p 8501:8501 ngwaru/cxr:0.1.7 (on the command line)
-- Click on then ctrl + click the links provided
+- ctrl + click on the links provided
-- The site will load and then upload your CXR in png or jpeg format
+- The site will load in the browser and then upload your CXR in png or jpeg format
 - Click the process image button
-- You might need to scroll down to see the results
+- Scroll down to see the results